Jacuns/learngit/todolist/readme.md

 ### This is a simple todolist.
 ##### Main functions as followings:
-- Add,delete and edit a job.
+- Add,delete,finish and edit a job.